 1. Adoption Advertising is prohibited in Georgia; this law varies from state to state.

 2. In 2018, according to McCamy Law Firm, the adoption process was simplified in several ways:

 – Removing a requirement that prospective parents reside in Georgia for six months

 – Reducing the number of days a birth mother can change her mind from 10 days to 4

 – Providing a way for birth mothers to be reimbursed for specific expenses.

 3. Some other tidbits of information, from the State Policy Advocacy Reform Center:

-- Foster care is intended to be temporary but many Georgian children remain in care for years.
-The average length of time in 2012 that a child stayed in foster care was 2.7 years prior to adoption.
+– Foster care is intended to be temporary but many Georgian children remain in care for years.
+The average length of time in 2012 that a child stayed in foster care was 2.7 years before adoption.

 – As well, older children in Georgia are not as likely to be adopted as younger children.
 The average age of Georgia’s adopted children was about 6.4 years old in 2012.